Published: 24/03/2005, Volume II5, No. 5947 Page 35

-Candy Morris is chief executive of Kent and Medway strategic health authority.
+Trevor Jones - chief executive of Avon, Gloucestershire and Wiltshire strategic health authority.

 What is the single biggest cause of recruitment problems in your area?

-Have the new GP general medical services/consultant contracts helped or hindered clinical recruitment?
+Have the new general medical services and consultant contracts helped or hindered recruitment?

-What is being done to ease recruitment of non-clinical staff to the South East?
+What is being done to ease recruitment of non-clinical staff to the South West?

 How significant have you found overseas staff in easing the recruitment pressures in your strategic health authority?